-The operations of the Company are managed as part of the UK Insurance Operations (UKIO) of the Prudential plc Group.
+The operations of the Company are managed as part of the UK Insurance Operations (UKIO) of the Prudential plc Group and M&G.

 UKIO's long-term products consist of life insurance, pension products and pension annuities.
-In 2009, it continued its strategy of selectively competing in areas of the retirement savings and income markets where it can generate attractive returns.
 The Company remains focused on maximising value from the opportunity afforded by the fast growing need for retirement solutions.